-One winner from each participating grade level (grades 6-9) will be selected.
-Winning essays will be chosen by the following offices:
+One winner from each participating grade level (grades 6-9) was selected.
+Winning essays were chosen by the following offices:

-The deadline to submit an essay is February 21, 2014.
-Details on how to enter the Hoosier Heroines essay contest can be found by in the contest packet.
+More details about the Hoosier Heroines essay contest can be found in the contest packet.

 First Lady Karen Pence